aisdigital/ilia-react-native-challenge/readme.md

 ##### English
 ## The Challenge:
-Using the API from [TheMovieDB](https://developers.themoviedb.org/3/getting-started/introduction), You must create an app that shows the featured movies in the Theaters, in a list.
+Using the API from [TheMovieDB](https://developers.themoviedb.org/3/getting-started/introduction), You must create an app (*Please do not use Expo*) using that shows the featured movies in the Theaters, in a list.

 When the user touches in a movie, the app must show in a detail screen detailed information about it.
 You can choose which information should be shown.